Most attorneys who want to successfully market their law firms online want to do so without wasting time or money.

 As you launch your site, you’ll want to build up the repository of information available on your evergreen pages.
 You’ll likely start with basic structural content, but those pages should grow and develop over time as you add more information to your practice area pages and detailed law pages.

-When any changes in the law occur, you’ll need to update the relevant pages on your law firm’s website to reflect those changes.
+Of course, when any changes in the law occur, you’ll need to update the relevant pages on your law firm’s website to reflect those changes.
 It can be an intelligent choice to create a document or spreadsheet that outlines where certain aspects of the law are featured on your site so that you can quickly and easily make updates later on.

 Once you’ve developed a certain number of evergreen pages, you may want to consider starting a blogging strategy.
 However, there are some practice areas that may benefit from beginning a blogging strategy earlier.